AnttiKurenniemi/azuremonitor/README.md

-# azuremonitor
+# Azuremonitor
-Azure Monitor related scripts and queries
+This repository contains some handy queries for Azure Monitor; things that I've found useful myself.